Skip to main content

 tip

-Every arg becomes an environment variable when the tool is invoked.
-So instead of accepting args using flags like --size="${size}", your program can just read the size environment variable.
+Every param becomes an environment variable when the tool is invoked.
+So instead of accepting params using flags like --size="${size}", your program can just read the size environment variable.

 The GPTSCRIPT_TOOL_DIR environment variable is automatically populated by GPTScript so that the tool will be able to find the tool.py file no matter what the user's current working directory is.